wzpscott/PyGS-rebuttal/readme.md

-Please view the video via the following link: https://youtu.be/4MDS2gXRrpw
+Please view the video via the following [link](https://youtu.be/4MDS2gXRrpw)